 The electric mobility transition is a significant technological change, and such shifts are often accompanied by some degree of social impact.
-Disruptions in the markets for vehicles, fuels, and transport-related services will affect labor markets in these sectors.
+Disruptions in the markets for vehicles, fuels, and transportation-related services will affect labor markets in these sectors.
 The magnitude of these impacts is uncertain because the electric mobility transition will have ambiguous macroeconomic effects and play out over a long time, especially in lower-income countries, where vehicles tend to stay on the road for 15 to 20 years.
 Published studies therefore show mixed results, some expecting net job gains and some predicting employment reductions.
 The overall sense is that job losses in some areas will be offset by gains in others.
 The extent of these adjustments is unknown, but even significant churning in the labor market can create social hardship for many.

-The clearest labor-market consequences will be in vehicle manufacturing and mostly in high- or upper-middle-income countries.
-An early estimate by Ford found that simpler EV assembly could reduce capital investments by half and labor input by thirty percent compared to ICEV manufacturing (Ford Motor Company 2017).
+The clearest labor market consequences will be in vehicle manufacturing and mostly in high- or upper-middle-income countries.
+An early estimate by Ford found that simpler EV assembly could reduce capital investments by half and labor input by 30 percent compared to ICEV manufacturing (Ford Motor Company 2017).
 These estimated job losses match those predicted in a detailed study for Germany, where the automobile industry currently employs more than 800,000 people.
 The study expects a baseline fall of employment of 27 percent between 2017 and 2030 simply due to productivity increases.
-A 25 percent share of EVs would result in overall labor force reductions of 37 percent; a 40 percent share for a reduction of 40 percent; and an 80 percent share for a reduction of just over half of current employment (National Platform 2020).
-Additional job losses are likely in vehicle maintenance and services and in the fossil fuel supply chain.
-All of these are also large employers in low and middle-income countries (see table 1.4).
+A 25 percent share of EVs would result in overall labor force reductions of 37 percent; a 40 percent share, a reduction of 40 percent; and an 80 percent share, a reduction of just over half of current employment (NPM 2020).
+Additional job losses are likely in vehicle maintenance and services and in the fossil fuel supply chain, all of which are also large employers in LMICs (see table 1.4).

 Battery-related employment will not compensate for losses in manufacturing traditional power trains and components.
 Cell production is highly automated.
-Only an estimated 40 jobs per GWh battery capacity are created in battery cell and module production, but more than 200 additional jobs are in the upstream value chain including materials, R&D, and manufacturing machinery (Thielmann et al. 2020).
-Job gains can be expected in the electricity supply sectors and in construction, the maintenance of charging infrastructure,
+Only an estimated 40 jobs per gigawatt of battery capacity are created in battery cell and module production, but more than 200 additional jobs are in the upstream value chain including materials, research and development, and manufacturing machinery (Thielmann et al. 2020).
+Job gains can be expected in the electricity supply sectors and in construction, the maintenance of charging infrastructure, and continued digitalization in the transportation sector (Pek et al. 2019).
+Additionally, as the costs of purchasing and operating EVs are expected to fall below those for ICEVs, savings by consumers and commercial vehicle owners could increase expenditures for goods and services in other sectors.

-TABLE 1.4.
-Potential Employment Impacts in the Transition to Electric Mobility
+TABLE 1.4 Potential employment impacts in the transition to electric mobility